drivendataorg/deon/CONTRIBUTING.md

 Given [our defined perspective on the checklist](#background-and-perspective), we will consider changes to the default checklist that fit with that perspective and follow this process.
 Our goal is to have checklist items that are actionable as part of a review of data science work or as part of a plan.
 Please avoid suggesting items that are too vague (e.g., "do no harm") or too specific (e.g., "remove social security numbers from data").

-As part of Deon's goal to provide concrete, actionable reminders of the influence of data scientists' choices on the ethics of data science projects, each addition to to the checklist must be accompanied by an example.
+As part of deon's goal to provide concrete, actionable reminders of the influence of data scientists' choices on the ethics of data science projects, each addition to to the checklist must be accompanied by an example.

 The steps for this contribution are:
 - [ ] Edit the `checklist.yml` file